Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 Individuals within their requalification date will be notified of this and will be permitted to relicence.
 Individuals who have gone past their requalification date are required to rewrite the appropriate licensing examination and will be provided with the information, costs, and forms necessary to do so.
 Find out more about BCFSA’s requalification policy.

 If you were exempted from a licensing course based on prior education and this education is still valid, you will be advised accordingly

 The UBC Sauder School of Business, Real Estate Division has regularly scheduled exam dates at various times throughout the year.
 Individuals may also rewrite their examination at the UBC Computer Examination Centre in Vancouver.

 You can expect to incur costs for the following:

 - Challenge Package (study materials);

 - Examination Fee;

-- Relicensing Application Fees (includes two-year licensing fee, Superintendent of Real Estate assessment, Errors & Omissions Insurance, and Compensation Fund assessment); and
+- Relicensing Application Fees (includes two-year licensing fee, Superintendent of Real Estate assessment, and Errors & Omissions Insurance); and

 - Accelerated Residential or Commercial Trading Services Applied Practice Course.